immadiuttej/QuickRallyCreate/README.md

 4. If a task's owner is left blank, it will inherit the owner from its parent user story.

-5. The Release and Iteration names must match exactly with those in your Rally instance.
+5. The Release and Iteration names must match exactly with those in your Rally Project.

 6. The Development End Date should be in MM/DD/YYYY format.

 7. Numeric fields (Plan Estimate, Todo Hours, Estimate Hours) can be left blank if not applicable.

-8. Make sure that the name of the "Release" and "Iteration" match what you have in your rally project.

 ## Error Handling